bogzbonny/yeehaw/_TODO.md

           up to a threshold of maybe 50% alpha (in which case it would use the character behind it.

 05. button selectable (can hit with enter key)

 05. Command functionality

+05. Collapse Element Wrapper...
+      - should be able to collapse to a single line (vert or horiz) with custom text.
+      - when the element it open the collapse triangle button could just be a single button or an entire line
+      - when an entire line is used it should be able to be draggable to effect the size of the element

 05. Subscription based events on common objects.
      - like leptos. any element could subscribe to an object (with any other